Emmanuel L. Di Rossetti

 -

-Antigone, rebellious and intimate (6/7.
+Antigone, defiant and intimate (6/7.
 The vocation)

-What a fuss about identity!
+So many stories about identity!
 The word appears neither in Greek epic nor in tragedy.
-Identity in Antigone's time was based on lineage and belonging to a city.
-Identity was imbued with roots.
-Family and city gathered under a virtual banner everything that others needed to know about themselves.
-Continue reading
+Identity in Antigone's time was rooted in lineage and belonging to a city-state.
+Identity was imbued with rootedness.
+Family and city-state gathered under a virtual banner everything that the other needed to know about oneself… Continue reading